Welcome to the

 Library

-Children and adults may visit our library to check out books to enjoy either at school or at home.
+Children and adults may visit our school library or free little library to check out books to enjoy either at school or at home.
 The library is one way we support children’s autonomy and make connections between home and school.

 Teacher Loft and Education Room